mitsuki31/jmatrix/README.md

 Matrix m = new Matrix(a);
 ```

-Or you can do the same thing with this code:
+Alternatively, you can directly create a new matrix using this code:

 ```java
 // Create new matrix